SDDU Learning and Teaching Team’s Provision for Faculties

 - bespoke training events for groups of staff in departments or for whole departments.

-In 2011/12 SDDU learning and teaching staff delivered bespoke training sessions in schools and departments attended by postgraduates and part-time teachers from across all faculties of the University.
-This is a programme which has been expanded over the last 6 years to include all faculties, and is informed by the UK Professional Standards for Teaching and Supporting Learning in Higher Education and supports the implementation of the University of Leeds Code of Practice for Postgraduate Research Students Engaged in Teaching.
+In 2012/13 SDDU learning and teaching staff delivered bespoke training sessions in schools and departments attended by postgraduates and part-time teachers from across all faculties of the University.
+This is a programme which has been expanded over the last 6 years to include all faculties, and is aligned to the UK Professional Standards for Teaching and Supporting Learning in Higher Education (UKPSF) and supports the implementation of the University of Leeds Code of Practice for Postgraduate Research Students Engaged in Teaching.
 The sessions are designed with faculty staff, such as the Director of Student Education or the Postgraduate Tutor, and provide a comprehensive induction to areas of teaching such as demonstrating, running small group teaching sessions and student assessment.
 Contextualising the training within the department and the subject means that new teachers can be familiarised with local practices and procedures at the same time as learning about good practice.
+See http://www.sddu.leeds.ac.uk/sddu-lt-pgpt-cpd.html for further information.

-In 2011/12 SDDU has supported a number of events in LUBS, including new staff induction to learning and teaching, a staff pedagogical update session at the start of the academic year, and contributed to a School wide learning and teaching accreditation project.
+In 2012/13 SDDU has supported a number of events in LUBS, including a new staff induction to learning and teaching, and a workshop on preparing research-based case studies to be published as Open Educational Resources.

 Psychology reviewed their approach to pastoral teaching.
 SDDU worked in partnership with the Institute and the Counselling Service to design and deliver a half day event for Institute staff.